coder/exectrace/README.md

 ## Usage

 exectrace exposes a minimal API surface.
-Just call `exectrace.New(nil)` and then you can immediately start `tracer.Read()`ing events from the returned `tracer`.
+Call `exectrace.New(nil)` and then you can start `tracer.Read()`ing events from the returned `Tracer`.

-It is important that the tracer gets closed to avoid leaking kernel resources, so implemeneting a simple signal handler like the one in the example below is recommended.
+It is important that you close the tracer to avoid leaking kernel resources, so we recommend implementing a simple signal handler like the one in this
+example:

 ```go
 package main